 What the Arizona Numbers Look Like

 Arizona’s opioid prescribing rate, per the CDC’s U.S. dispensing rate maps, isn’t the highest in the country.
-The 2024 national rate was 35.4 prescriptions per 100 persons.
-The 2023 rate was 37.5.
-Arkansas (68.8) and Alabama (68.5) led the 2024 state rates per CDC.
-An Arizona-specific 2024 CDC rate hasn’t been pulled directly in this reporting window.
-A 2023 figure of 34.7 per 100 was reported by a third-party advocacy site (nonopioidchoices.org) at lower confidence pending CDC table verification.
+The 2023 national rate was 37.5 prescriptions per 100 persons.
+An Arizona-specific CDC rate and a current state ranking haven’t been pulled directly in this reporting window.

 Prescribing rate is one input.
 Pharmacy-level dispensing pattern at the store level is another, and that’s the layer where the federal CSA enforcement and the Walgreens settlement live.